By Michael ten Hove

 Intelligent omnichannel transformation can tether your company to commercial success with human-like AI that continuously reshapes unique customer journeys at scale.
 But long-term omnichannel success doesn’t come from quick wins, and the change management approach that secures agile commercial transformation is not out-of-the-box.

 So how can you collect the rewards of next-generation machine learning with your real-world difficulties—including diverse stakeholders (senior representatives, brand to sales, analytics, digital teams, IT, and even MSLs), complex content requirements, evolving digital programs and adoption challenges?

-Organizational alignment is critical to driving omnichannel momentum, and your company risks failure out of the gate unless you support the deployment with three change management practices.
+Organizational alignment is critical to driving omnichannel momentum, and your company risks failure out of the gate unless you support the implementation with three change management best practices.

 1. Align senior leaders and sponsors around the fire of common purpose

 The critical first step to strengthen the probability of your successful omnichannel implementation is ensuring unification between the senior stakeholders.
 These senior leaders not only secure executive sponsorship and provide the required funding, but they’re also the people who will prioritize the transformation against global agendas and create the cultural expectation of transformation.

 This senior group must be comprised of every key function needed to realize your omnichannel ambitions, which should be as relevant for the field force as they are for the business (marketing) and the supporting MSL team.

 This same level of diversity is also necessary for your steering committee, and its members must have the right level of seniority to be effective in supporting change decisions with the administration of resources.
 Additionally, each senior stakeholder must be clear about the real business value of omnichannel transformation, which includes its overarching purpose, specific goals and the planned steps in your change program.

 - the strategic content delivery that will effectively support business strategy and objectives

 - why particular channels deliver content that resonates more meaningfully with each audience